strongjz/jamesstrong.dev/content/post/code-lou-2019.md

 #### [Leadership Journey: From Software Developer to Leader](http://www.codepalousa.com/Sessions/1442)

-My first Thursday session was from [Michael Eaton](https://twitter.com/mjeaton), where he discussed his transition from developer to Leader back to a developer.
-In this talk, Micheal lamented the difficulties of these transitions.
-The first transition from developer to a Leader of developers is and two, how desperately he wanted to go back to writing code.
+My first Thursday session was from [Michael Eaton](https://twitter.com/mjeaton), where he discussed his transition from developer to Leader and back to a developer.
+In this talk, Micheal lamented the difficulties of these transitions, the first transition from developer to a Leader of developers is and how desperately he wanted to go back to writing code.
-Michael gave great feedback for developers going through this, for example, know you're why; why are doing what you are doing, whether you're a dev or a leader.
-If you are a leader, work on your emotional intelligence as well.
+Michael gave great feedback for developers going through this, for example, know you're why; why are you doing what you are doing, whether you're a dev or a leader.
+If you are a leader, work on your emotional intelligence.
 The pieces of advice that resonated with me were "Be consistent" with your decisions and with your team.
 The second is to always "Own your mistakes."
 Michael said, "Successes are his engineers and their failures his."
 This quote is an excellent mindset for a leader to have, and I would look for in any leader.